washingtonpost/clokta/README.md

 > Support other MFA options, SMS and Okta Verify

 These are now all supported.
 For first-time usage, add `MULTIFACTOR_PREFERENCE` to the Okta config file but leave it blank, then press <return> when prompted by clokta.
-The tool will prompt from a set of options; copy/paste your preferred option (ex. `OKTA-sms`) into the config file to bypass that step.
+The tool will prompt from a set of options; copy/paste your preferred option (ex. `OKTA-sms`) into the config file to subsequently bypass this step.